Nebraska Talcum Powder Lawsuit Attorney

 Johnson & Johnson, the largest pharmaceutical manufacturer of talc-based skin powder, steadfastly refuses to add a warning label to its products.
 Currently, labels read: Keep powder away from child's face to avoid inhalation, which can cause breathing problems.
 Avoid contact with the eyes.
 For external use only.
 Keep out of reach of children.
 Do not use if quality seal is broken.

-Not a word about the potential risk of ovarian cancer in genital use.
+Not a word about the potential risk of ovarian cancer in genital use is included.

 - Vaginal bleeding